 The story of Forerunner Mentoring is the story of redemption, love, and intentionality.
 It is the story of the Gospel, how one man came to love those who did nothing to earn it.
 He came to enter into relationship with them and show them a new way that leads to life.
 Forerunner Mentoring is the story of its founder, Zach Garza.
-It is the story of how the Lord placed multiple older, Godly men in the life of an angry, rebellious young man growing up in a home without his father who was on the path to nowhere to show him the love of Jesus Christ.

-Zach grew up in a middle class home with his mother and his father.
+Zach grew up in a middle class home with his mother and father.
 From his perspective, everything was going great until his father walked into his room one day and told him he was leaving.
 Although he couldn’t put his feelings into words as a 13 year old boy, he knew in his heart that his life would never be the same.

 God created people to need certain things.
 Everyone has physical needs, such as food, shelter, and clothes to wear every day.
-But people also have emotional needs, such as love, attention, and acceptance.
+People also have emotional needs, such as love, attention, and acceptance.
 When a child grows up in an environment where emotional needs are neglected, they will find a way to get those needs met.
 Zach found a way to feel secure by doing whatever it took to be in a specific friend group.
 He found a way to feel accepted by doing whatever other people wanted him to do in order to keep him around.
 He found a way to receive attention by turning to girls and partying.
 He found a way to get those needs met, but he was finding them in all the wrong places.
-This eventually left him feeling empty, angry, and searching for satisfaction.
+This eventually left him feeling empty, angry, and unsatisfied.
 He felt like no one loved him.
 He felt alone without anyone to trust.
 He felt like no one knew him.
 Zach continued down this dark path until he was in his early 20s.

 Little did Zach know that a job working at a summer camp would change his life.
 Zach was hired by an older gentlemen named Bob, a former college football coach, to work summer leadership camps for kids the spring of his freshman year at college.
 Bob would later tell Zach that he would make 50 hires each year.
 48 of his hires would be because he knew that the Lord would use that person to help camp change the lives of his campers.
 Two of his hires would be because he knew that the Lord would use camp to help change the lives of those counselors.

 At this point in Zach’s life, he was the epitome of a punk college kid.
 He did nothing but lift weights, put people down by making fun of them, and try his hardest to find every party he could.
 Being blessed with height from the Lord, he was also literally the biggest man on campus.
-Zach walked around trying to prove to everyone what a “man’s man” he was.
+Zach walked around trying to prove to everyone what a ‘man’s man’ he was.
 He put on this front that made it seem like everything was great.
 But when Bob saw Zach, he saw the opposite.
 He didn’t see a confident, strong, secure man.
 He saw a young man who was hurt, lost, and searching for something to fill him up in all the wrong places.

-Bob started to build a relationship with Zach.
+Bob began to build a relationship with Zach.
 It didn’t look like anything serious; a joke here and a conversation about sports there.
 Zach didn’t think anything of it, but looking back, he realizes that Bob was building a foundation of trust.
 He was earning the right to be heard every time he had an interaction with Zach.

 Bob continued down this path for the next three years.
 He would always make time whenever Zach would stop by his office.
 He would discuss his life and his family with Zach when they were at Bob’s parents’ house for work-related dinners.
 He would laugh with Zach and make him feel special every time he saw him.

 One day, Bob asked Zach to go to a Bible study that he was leading.
 Zach went because he looked up to Bob, although he wasn’t expecting much.
-Zach grew up in the church and surrounded by religion, but by this point in his life, he didn’t really want anything to do with God.
+Zach grew up in the church and surrounded by religion, but at this point in his life, he didn’t really want anything to do with God.
 Bob started talking about the father heart of God and how the Lord created fathers here on Earth to be an example of God the father.
-He said “God is a good father.
+He said, “God is a good father.
 He is kind.
 He is present.
 He is for you.
 And for some of you this is easy to believe because you have fathers like this at home.
 But for some of you, this is hard to believe because your relationship with your father is the opposite of that.”

 When Zach heard this, at first he became angry because he didn’t have that kind of relationship with his father.
 He felt that this was unfair and didn’t understand why God picked him to grow up this way, but then God started moving in his heart.
 Zach couldn’t explain what happened, but he felt the Lord’s goodness in a way that he had never felt it before.
 Before too long, he was crying uncontrollably in the middle of the Bible study.
 It was the first time that he had cried since he was 13 years old.
-Zach got embarrassed because he was crying and ran out of the room.
+Embarrassed, he ran out of the room.
 Bob chased Zach down and found him crying.
 Bob grabbed Zach, hugged him as he cried, and said something that Zach will never forget: “Zach, you have to forgive your father and let all this emotion out.
 If you don’t, you won’t make it.”

-Upon Zach’s return back to Dallas, he was on mission to “become what he didn’t have” to some of the students he was teaching.
+Upon Zach’s return back to Dallas, he was on mission to ‘become what he didn’t have’ to some of the students he was teaching.
 One day after football practice, Zach asked his 8th grade football team a question.
 “Who on this team is living in a home with no father figure present?”
 Out of the 60 young men on his team, 40 of their hands shot up.
 It was at that moment that Zach felt the Lord call him to serve those students.

 Not knowing where to start, Zach looked back on his own story and realized how the Lord had shaped his life.
 It was all through relationships.
 Bob.
 Joel.
 Alex.
 Don.
 Steve.
 The Lord used each of these men to teach Zach a specific aspect of godly manhood.
 He figured what those men did with him, he would do with his students.
 Zach entered into the cafeteria a few days later and started to look for someone to mentor.
 He prayed, “Lord, if you really want me to do this, you have to send someone.”
 A few moments later, a young man named Twquan walked up to Zach and stuck up a conversation with him.
 Zach, feeling like the Lord had just given him this opportunity, starting asking Twquan a series of questions: